Circadify

 });

-• Create separate keys per environment — Use different keys for development, staging, and production so you can revoke one without affecting others.
+• Create separate keys per environment — Use a test key (ck_test_) for development and CI and a live key (ck_live_) for production, so you can revoke one without affecting the other.
+Test keys return simulated vitals and never bill.

 • Rotate keys periodically — Create a new key, update your deployment, then revoke the old key.
 Both keys work simultaneously until you revoke.